 - Dragon Sigil: Yet another one that you don’t need for the boons.
 Can be farmed through quests.

 To unlock Icewind Dale tasks, you have to first complete a short series of quests from Alden Lowell in Caer-Konig.

-Reghed Barbarian Relics are usually pretty cheap on the AH and works the same way as a Genie’s Gift, but neither of them will award you with reputation needed for the boons, only with the items needed.
+Reghed Barbarian Relics are usually pretty cheap on the AH and work the same way as a Genie’s Gift, but neither of them will award you with the reputation needed for the boons, only with the items needed.
 So even with Relics or Genie’s Gifts, you will need to do “Safe Keeping” from Ten Towns or “Needless Distractions” for Arcane Brotherhood and/or “Icewind Dale: Demon Hunting” from the Demon Hunter.
 Each one awarding 10 reputation for a daily total of 20.
 You need a total of 350 reputation so completion will only take about 18 days.

 Only the first Baerick’s Iceforge task is necessary to unlock as the rest offer rewards that are useless now.
 After that, you want to unlock Dwarven Valley as soon as possible, before starting the boons.

 Farming Icewind Dale Currencies and Items